-I’ve had a number of recent bakes that have just been a step or two above my usual and I just can’t stop eating slice after slice with anything I can even moderately justify placing on top (I even scraped up some onions & currants from a recent meal we had and used it in a sandwich oh. my.
-God. was that good… See the end of this post.).
-It's dangerous when your bread just comes out right; you become a somewhat selfish person and hoard all the loaves for yourself.
-At this point, however, my freezer is literally full of bread and I’ll have to start giving them away to friends and family again.
-I know they won’t be complaining.
+My wife keeps telling me: “every time you bake you keep saying ‘Wow this is the best bread I have ever made' the saying is getting old now… Hmmm, this is delicious bread though, I think it is your best so far.”
+I've had some recent bakes that have just been a step or two above my usual.
+I find it hard to stop eating slice after slice with anything I can moderately justify placing on top (I even scraped up some onions and currants from a recent meal we had and used it in a sandwich—yikes that was good.).
+It's dangerous when your bread just comes out great; you become a somewhat selfish person and hoard all the slices for yourself.
+And in this post, my sourdough bread with a young levain ranks pretty high up there.

-Prepare the young levain – 6:45am
+Prepare the levain – 6:45 a.m.

-- 50g ripe starter
+- 25g ripe starter

-Autolyse & Mix – 9:45am
+Autolyse & Mix – 9:45 a.m.

 Gather the following ingredients: